 To apply for state employment, create an account online.
 Go to

 http://jobs.ca.gov and, under "Sign In to My Profile, User I.D.," select "Create a New Profile".
 After completing the registration process and safely stored the user ID and password for future use, an individual may complete an application or save the profile and return to it later.
-To find job vacancy listings, go to

 The Employment Development Department (EDD) is California's designated state workforce agency.
 The Veterans' Program is a grant-funded program administered by the EDD Workforce Services Branch.
 The EDD Disabled Veterans' Outreach Program (DVOP) specialists and Local Veterans' Employment Representatives (LVER) staff are located at the America's Job Centers of California to coordinate, along with partner agencies, a wide array of services, including but not limited to, employment services, job training, vocational education, supportive services, and participation in community college programs.
 The DVOP specialists focus their efforts on those economically or educationally disadvantaged veterans who can reasonably be expected to benefit from improved employability as a result of the receipt of intensive services.
 These veterans will receive priority service within the America's Job Centers of California, including: